-Q. Is using quotation marks the same as using in-text citations?
+Q. How do you use quotation marks when using in-text citations?

 - When using a quote from an author, place an in-text citation after the quotation marks.